ubcuas/ubcuas.com/content/english/pages/recruitment.md

 ## General Member Roles
 {{% /markdown %}}

-UBC UAS has three subteams for general members: **Aircraft**, **Payload**, and **Software**.
-Each subteam has divisions that focus on specific skillsets within the subteam.
+UBC UAS has three sub-teams for general members: **Aircraft**, **Payload**, and **Software**.
+Each sub-team has divisions that focus on specific skillsets within the sub-team.

 {{% markdown class="text-center pt-4 pb-3" %}}
 ### Aircraft Roles

-The aircraft subteam builds innovative uncrewed aerial vehicles for our competitions.
-We work closely with our software and payload subteams to ensure proper integration between our systems.
-We are also responsible for the upkeep of active aircraft and ensuring flight readiness for test flights and competition.
+The aircraft sub-team builds innovative uncrewed aerial vehicles for our competitions.
+It works closely with our software and payload sub-teams to ensure proper integration between our systems.
+The aircraft sub-team is also responsible for the upkeep of active aircraft and ensuring flight readiness for test flights and competition.
 {{% /markdown %}}

 #### MECH Aircraft